FUTURE OF MEDICINE

 What it is:

-The VLDL test measures the amount of very low-density lipoprotein in the blood.
-VLDL primarily carries triglycerides, which is a type of fat, to your tissues.
-Like LDL, high levels of VLDL can contribute to blockages in the arteries.
+Measures the amount of very low-density lipoprotein in the blood.
+VLDL-C primarily carries triglycerides, which is a type of fat, to your tissues.
+Like LDL-C, high levels of VLDL-C can contribute to blockages in the arteries.

-High VLDL levels can lead to narrowing or hardening of arteries, increasing the risk of heart disease, heart attack, and stroke.
+High VLDL-C levels can lead to narrowing or hardening of arteries, increasing the risk of heart disease, heart attack, and stroke.
 It’s closely linked to high triglycerides and other metabolic issues.

 Included in the following health screenings: